JereFassi/resume/jere-cloud-resume-en.md

 ## 👨‍💻 Professional Summary

 Cloud and backend engineer with strong experience **designing, deploying, and operating AWS-based infrastructures** for web applications and business systems.
-Hands-on with IAM, EC2, S3, RDS, Lambda, CloudWatch and CodePipeline, plus Docker, Linux and shell scripting.
+Hands-on with IAM, EC2, S3, RDS, Lambda, CloudWatch, CodePipeline and CloudFormation, plus Docker, Linux and shell scripting.

 Accustomed to **admin-level responsibilities** across multiple AWS accounts: access management, security hardening, monitoring, cost control and CI/CD automation.
 Background as a backend developer (Node.js/TypeScript, PHP) and university lecturer, which helps to communicate clearly with both technical and non-technical stakeholders.